ordo-one/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 heavily inspired by the learnings from this type but tries to create a more flexible and easier to use API that fits into the standard library.

-## Source compatibility

-This change is additive and does not affect source compatibility.

-## ABI compatibility

-This change is additive and does not affect ABI compatibility.
-All new methods are non-inlineable leaving us flexiblity to change the implementation in the future.

 ## Future directions

 ### Adaptive backpressure strategy